Dublin City Council: 2023 (draft)

-The 2022 budget allocated €15.4 mn for energy-related expenses for Dublin City Council (DCC).
-DCC faces an additional €22.5 mn in costs over 2022 and 2023 due to energy and non-energy inflation.
-The government provides €5 mn for rising energy costs, and DCC bears the impact of broader inflation.
-Additionally, a public sector pay deal includes €9.9 mn and €25.9 mn in 2022 and 2023, respectively, to support the City Council as an employer.
+The 2022 budget allocated €15.4 million for energy-related expenses for Dublin City Council (DCC).
+DCC faces an additional €22.5 million in costs over 2022 and 2023 due to energy and non-energy inflation.
+The government provides €5 million for rising energy costs, and DCC bears the impact of broader inflation.
+Additionally, a public sector pay deal includes €9.9 million and €25.9 million in 2022 and 2023, respectively, to support the City Council as an employer.